swapmyvote/swapmyvote/README.md

 Open your browser to http://localhost:3000.

+Note that in the development environment, emails are not sent but instead written as files in the `tmp/mails/` subdirectory.

 ## Contributing to Swap my Vote

 At the moment, there is only one developer working on Swap my Vote, so any help would be well appreciated.
 Please take a look at the open issues, and leave a comment if you're looking at one.
 Or get in contact at hello@swapmyvote.uk.